Eicosanoids and related drugs

-A chain of further radical reactions and migrations lead to cyclization and to radical combination with another O2 molecule, which then reclaims the hydrogen from the tyrosyl residue and thus restores the enzyme to its active state.
+A chain of further radical reactions and migrations lead to cyclization and to radical combination with a second O2 molecule, which then reclaims the hydrogen from the tyrosyl residue and thus restores the enzyme to its active state.
 The product, prostaglandin G2, then leaves the cyclooxygenase site.

 Reduction of prostaglandin G2 to prostaglandin H2

 The peroxidase site contains heme as a prosthetic group.
 This heme “advances” one electron to each of the oxygens in the peroxy group of the substrate, reducing their formal charges from −1 to −2, and retains one oxygen atom.
-The heme itself is then reduced at the expense of two molecules of glutathione.
+The heme itself is then reduced using two molecules of glutathione.

 Interaction between the cyclooxygenase and peroxidase sites